10-6-pursuit/unit-back-end-web-development/intro-to-sql-joins/README.md

 It's unusual to have just one table in a business application.
 Typically, there are many tables to represent data in a meaningful way.

-Let's imagine you are designing an application for a new boutique travel travel boutique, where guests will get to work with an agent to book experiences at unique hotels not part of any franchises.
+Let's imagine you are designing an application for a new travel boutique, where guests will get to work with an agent to book experiences at unique hotels not part of any franchises.
 What kind of data would you need?

 - Hotel
   - name - string